Philadelphia Eagles: Greasy Neale years (1941–1950)

-After assuming ownership, Thompson promptly hired Earle "Greasy" Neale as the team's head coach.
-During the first years under Neale, the team continued to struggle and finished the 1941 season with a 2–8–1 record.
-The 1942 season showed no improvement as the team went 2–9.
+After assuming ownership, Thompson promptly hired Greasy Neale as the team's head coach.
+During the first years under Neale, the Eagles' struggles continued, and they finished the 1941 season with a 2–8–1 record.
+In the 1942 season, there was no improvement as the team finished the season 2–9.

 Steagles (1943)

-In 1943, when manpower shortages stemming from World War II made it impossible to fill the roster, the team merged with the Steelers forming the "Phil-Pitt Eagles", known as the Steagles.
-Greasy Neale coached the team along with Steelers head coach Walt Kiesling.
-The team finished the season with a 5–4–1 record.
-The merger, never intended as a permanent arrangement, was dissolved at the end of the season.
+In 1943, with player shortages stemming from the U.S. entry engagement in World War II, it became difficult to fill the roster, and the team merged with the Steelers to form the "Phil-Pitt Combine", known as the Steagles.
+Greasy Neale continued to coach the team along with Steelers head coach Walt Kiesling.
+The team finished the 1943 season with a 5–4–1 record, and the merger, which was never intended to be a permanent arrangement, was dissolved at the season's end.

-In 1944, led by head coach Greasy Neale and running back Steve Van Buren, the Eagles had their first winning season in team history.
-After two more second-place finishes in 1945 and 1946, the team reached the NFL Championship game for the first time in 1947.
-Van Buren, Pete Pihos, and Bosh Pritchard fought valiantly, but the young team fell to the Chicago Cardinals, 28–21 at Chicago's Comiskey Park.
+In 1944, the Eagles, led by head coach Greasy Neale and running back Steve Van Buren, had their first winning season in team history.
+After two second-place finishes in 1945 and 1946, the team reached the NFL Championship game for the first time in 1947.
+Van Buren, Pete Pihos, and Bosh Pritchard fought valiantly, but the young team lost to the Chicago Cardinals, 28–21 at Comiskey Park in Chicago.

 NFL champions (1948)

-Undeterred, the young squad rebounded in 1948 to return to the NFL Championship game.
-With home-field advantage (and a blinding snowstorm) on their side, the Eagles won their first NFL Championship against the Chicago Cardinals, by a score of 7–0.
-The only score came in the fourth quarter when Steve Van Buren ran for a 5-yard touchdown.
+Undeterred, the young team rebounded in 1948 to return to the NFL Championship game.
+With home-field advantage and a blinding snowstorm on their side, the Eagles won their first NFL Championship against the Chicago Cardinals by a score of 7–0.
+The only score came in the fourth quarter when Steve Van Buren ran for a five-yard touchdown.
 Because of the severe weather, few fans witnessed the joyous occasion.

-Before the start of the 1949 season, the team was sold by Thompson to a syndicate of 100 buyers, known as the "Happy Hundred", each of whom paid $3,000 for a share of the team.
-While the leader of the "Happy Hundred" was noted Philadelphia businessman James P. Clark, one unsung investor was Leonard Tose, a name that would eventually become very familiar to Eagles fans.
+Prior to the start of the 1949 season, the Eagles were sold by Thompson to a syndicate of 100 buyers, known as the "Happy Hundred", each of whom paid $3,000 for a share of the team.
+While the leader of the "Happy Hundred" was noted Philadelphia businessman James P. Clark, one unsung investor was Leonard Tose.